-When the opening ceremonies of the 2018 Winter Olympics take place on Friday, February 9 in Pyeongchang, South Korea, athletes and representatives from dozens of countries from all over the world will flaunt their nation's flags as the competition gets under way.
-But while we're admiring the nearly parade of brightly colored flags, what we won't see is the history and meaning behind each one.
+When the opening ceremonies of the 2020 Summer Olympics take place on Friday, July 23, in Tokyo's Olympic Stadium, athletes and representatives from dozens of countries from all over the world will flaunt their nation's flags as the competition gets underway.
+But while we're admiring the parade of brightly colored flags, what we won't see is the history and meaning behind each one.
 Every country's flag is more than just a design—it's a part of its heritage and can tell us something about its history.
-So get better acquainted with the nations at this year's games by reading the stories behind 25 flags you'll see in the Olympic opening ceremonies.
+So get better acquainted with the nations at this year's Games by reading the stories behind 25 flags you'll see in the Olympic opening ceremonies.

 The Ecuadorian flag is made up of three horizontal bands of color: a double-width band of yellow, followed by one blue and then red.
 The colors themselves all hold significance with yellow representing the abundance of crops and the fertility of the country's land; the blue symbolizes the sea and sky; and the red represents the blood that was spilled for freedom and independence.

 The flag of Eritrea features the colors red, green, and blue to represent (again) the blood spilled for freedom, the country's agriculture, and the bounties of the Red Sea, respectively.
 The triangle on the flag was inspired by the shape of the country itself, while the 30 leaves of the wreath in the center stand for the number of years the country spent fighting a civil war for independence.

 In the lead-up to the adoption of the Kosovo flag in 2008, the provisional government held a contest to determine what the new design would look like.
 The current flag features a yellow silhouette of Kosovo itself on a blue background, with six white stars standing for the country's major ethnic groups: Albanians, Serbians, Turks, Gorani, RAE (Romani, Ashkali, and Kosovo Egyptians), and Bosniaks.